 NOPE!
 No. Absolutely not.
 Have you lost your mind?

 I gave my head a rough shake.
 No way in hell was I bringing on Charlotte Mitchell.
 Looking like she did, and given her angelic reputation, I had no doubt she’d bring in new business.
 At first.
 It would be a coup for the club and all my dancers would benefit; new business was good for everyone.

 I could see her up on the stage, but dancers made most of their income from lap dances at tables and giving private dances in the champagne room.
 She wasn’t a Carli or a Tina or even a Hannah.
 She was smart, but she wasn’t shrewd or calculating enough to dance in my club.
 If she had been, her weak-minded husband never would’ve left.
 He would’ve been too afraid.

 In this business, you were either the giver or the taker, and all my dancers were takers.
 I made sure of it.

 Not to mention, folks would try to run me out of town.
 Again.

 There’d be backlash for certain.
 Loads of it.
-And I’d just recently finally been able to go to Daisy’s Nuthouse for a cup of coffee and a snack without having to worry about dingles on my donut.
+And only recently had I finally been able to go to Daisy’s Nuthouse for a cup of coffee and a snack without having to worry about dingles on my donut.
 Living my best life did not include dingly donuts.

 I sighed.
 “Charlotte—”

 Well.
-That would certainly be a novelty for her, she who received differential martyrdom treatment wherever she went and expected nothing but the best from people.
+That would certainly be a novelty for her, she who received differential martyrdom care wherever she went and expected nothing but the best from people.
 She’d get none of that here.
 She’d be chewed up and spit out.
-Successful dancers had hard limits, firm boundaries; they knew their worth and demanded the customers pay them their due; most women weren’t raised that way and—as far as I could knew—Charlotte was just like most women.
+Successful dancers had hard limits, firm boundaries; they knew their worth and demanded the customers pay them their due.
+Most women weren’t raised that way and—as far as I knew—Charlotte was exactly like most women.

 She bit her lip, chewing over my words before saying, “That’s fine.”